I worked with someone from Britain a few years ago, and I was often shocked at how honest he was.

 7. When They Have a Great Experience

-I’ve had many great experiences with businesses, and I rarely tell them but I do tell other people who have a need for the same product or service.
+I’ve had many great experiences with businesses, and I rarely tell them, but I tell other people who need the same product or service.

 This is particularly true for the countless new online businesses that are catering to small business owners.